CMU-IDS-2020/fp-squirrels-in-my-pants/README.md

 ## Overview
 <img src="overview.gif"/>

+## Abstract
+The issue of police brutality has been brought into the limelight recently, and this narrative explores the rates of police brutality over the years to highlight biases and compares rates to related factors to explore potential correlations.

 ## Work distribution

 * Asad: Worked on creating basic webpage outline as well as the map visualization and helped with de-escalation research, wrote report, added to narrative elements of the project